TheCloudMage/terraform-aws-s3-module/README.md

 ## Pre-Requisite Templates

 None Defined for un-encrypted bucket.
-If the requested bucket requires encrytpion using a CMK, then the CMK will have to have already been provisioned via the direct TF root project or by using a KMS CMK module.
+If the requested bucket requires encryption using a CMK, then the CMK will have to have already been provisioned via the direct TF root project or by using a KMS CMK module.

 <br>